vladimirvivien/go-cshared-examples/README.md

 # Calling Go Functions from Other Languages using C Shared Libraries

 This respository contains source examples for the article [*Calling Go Functions from Other Languages*](https://medium.com/learning-the-go-programming-language/calling-go-functions-from-other-languages-4c7d8bcc69bf#.n73as5d6d) (medium.com).
 Using the `-buildmode=c-shared` build flag, the compiler outputs a standard shared object binary file (.so) exposing Go functions as a C-style APIs.
-This lets programmers create Go libraries that can be called from other languages including C, Python, Ruby, Node, and Java as done in this repository.
+This lets programmers create Go libraries that can be called from other languages including C, Python, Ruby, Node, and Java (see contributed example for Lua) as done in this repository.

 ## The Go Code
 First, let us write the Go code.
 Assume that we have written an `awesome` Go library that we want to make available to other languages.
 There are four requirements to follow before compiling the code into a shared library: